tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 uncorrelated.
 For example, {{FETCH}} defines network partition keys to separate cache lookups in web browsers.

+The attack described in {{anti-replay}} where a network attacker mounts an attack by replaying a flight of 0-RTT data, can also be used to determine that a server, located in different locations or utilizing different network addresses, is in fact, one and the same.
+The mitigations outlined in {{anti-replay}} also prevent this tracking attack.

 Clients and Servers SHOULD NOT reuse a key share for multiple connections.
 Reuse of a key share allows passive observers to correlate different connections.
 Reuse of a client key share to the same server additionally allows the server to correlate different connections.